Chart Color Schemes

 Port Pirie South has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the estimated population of Port Pirie South is around 3,968 people.
-This reflects an increase of 90 individuals since the 2021 Census, which recorded a population of 3,878.
-The growth is inferred from AreaSearch's estimate of 3,932 residents following examination of the ABS's latest ERP data release in June 2024 and validation of an additional 25 new addresses since the Census date.
-This results in a population density ratio of 256 persons per square kilometer.
-Port Pirie South's growth rate of 2.3% since the census is within 2.2 percentage points of the SA3 area's growth rate of 4.5%.
-The primary driver of this growth was overseas migration.
+Based on ABS population updates and AreaSearch validations, as of November 2025, the Port Pirie South statistical area's population is estimated at around 3,958.
+This reflects an increase of 80 people since the 2021 Census, which reported a population of 3,878.
+The change was inferred from AreaSearch's resident population estimate of 3,922 in June 2024 and an additional 25 validated new addresses since the Census date.
+This level of population equates to a density ratio of 256 persons per square kilometer.
+Port Pirie South's 2.1% growth since census positions it within 2.2 percentage points of the SA3 area (4.3%).
+Population growth was primarily driven by overseas migration.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted after adjustments using weighted aggregation from LGA to SA2 levels.
-Projections indicate an overall population decline of 12 persons by 2041 in Port Pirie South.
-However, specific age cohorts are expected to grow, notably the 85 and over group, which is projected to increase by 97 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections are adopted, adjusted using weighted aggregation from LGA to SA2 levels.
+Projections indicate a decline in overall population by 11 persons by 2041.
+However, growth is anticipated for specific age cohorts, notably the 85 and over group, projected to increase by 97 people.

 Frequently Asked Questions - Population